OPD an Introduction

 The Operationalized Psychodynamic Diagnosis (OPD) was developed in the 1990s by a group of psychoanalytic researchers and clinicians and is a multiaxial psychodynamic diagnostic system that has become a widely accepted standard in psychodynamic diagnosis for clinicians and researchers.
 In addition to the OPD for adults and other supplementary writings (e.g., OPD and addiction disorders), there was also developed an OPD for children and adolescents, the OPD-KJ (see: WWW: OPD-KJ).
 The OPD is available in many translations, such as English, Spanish, Italian, Russian, Chinese, Turkish and others.
 Its clear operationalization, supplemented by case examples and working materials, reliably captures essential components of psychodynamic models – experience of illness, relationship patterns, intrapsychic conflict, level of structural functioning.

-In the OPD-3, which has been available since February 2023, all axes have been formulated more precisely and more dimensionally oriented.
+Axis I Experience of Illness and Treatment Preconditions maps central aspects of the illness, such as subjective theories of illness, motivation to change, existing resources and barriers, etc. In the OPD-3, which has been available since February 2023, all axes have been formulated more precisely and more dimensionally oriented.
 The dynamic interaction of the axes – especially of conflict and structure – can now be depicted in a more differentiated way.
+Since the OPD is based on a semi-standardized, clinically oriented interview, it is equally suitable for research and clinical practice and can be used for individual indication, focus determination, and therapy planning.
+Several empirical studies demonstrate the validity of OPD findings.
+Online materials facilitate the use of the OPD-3 and can be downloaded here. |